netj/dotfiles/Mac/README.md

 I used to remap left command as option key except a few macOS standard key combinations in Terminal.app with the original [Karabiner][] (or formerly KeyRemap4MacBook) app.
 But while KarabinerElements was being developed I had no choice but to switch to BetterTouchTool for mapping a select few frequently used meta key combos to left command key.
 However, KarabinerElements is still essential.
-It enables correct key combos spanning across multiple keyboards (e.g., <kbd>Command</kbd> on an external HappyHacking Keyboard and <kbd>C</kbd> on the MacBook builtin keyboard)
+It enables correct key combos spanning across multiple keyboards (e.g., <kbd>Command</kbd> on an external HappyHacking Keyboard and <kbd>C</kbd> on the MacBook builtin keyboard).
 And [mapping Esc to switch back to English input source in Vim and Terminal](karabiner://karabiner/assets/complex_modifications/import?url=https://github.com/netj/dotfiles/raw/master/Mac/KarabinerElements/vim_esc_to_input_source_abc.json) is quite convenient if you use more than one language or input source in Terminals or [MacVim][].

 ### Karabiner private.xml
 NOTE [KarabinerElements.app][KarabinerElements] superseded Karabiner.app since macOS Sierra 10.12.
 Notes and configs below are kept for historical interest.

 [Karabiner][] (or formerly KeyRemap4MacBook) is a great tool that allows you to remap keyboard in OS X.
 I'm using it to remap left command as option key except a few Mac key combinations in Terminal.app, and Esc to switch back to English IM in Vim to make life easier.

 ## Many Scripts
 In the `Scripts` directory, there are various AppleScripts I use for many purposes.
 I bind them to global and application-specific shortcut keys with [FastScripts][].
 Some might be useful as-is, others might need to be tailored to fit your need.
 Feel free to copy and modify them, or include in your scripts.

 ### Automatically Organizing Window Layouts
 I'm using [`HelloDisplay.applescript`](Scripts/HelloDisplays.applescript) with [Control Plane][] for repositioning and resizing windows as I move around.